aregtech/areg-sdk/docs/DEVELOP.md

     <Description>Another attribute to notify subscribers any time when value is set (maybe not changed).</Description>
 </Attribute>
 ```
-In this example the attribute `SomeAttr2` has type `SomeSruct` and it is designed to notify each time when value is set.

-The difference of _OnChange_ and _Always_ notifications is that in one case the notification is sent when value is changed, i.e. **it is compares stored and new values, and notifies if values are not equal**, and on second case the notification is sent whenever value is set, i.e. **it does not compare stored and new values, and notifies immediately when value is set**.
+If the notification type of an _Attribute_ is `OnChange`, the value is forwarded to subscribed clients only if new value is not equal or the validation state has been changed.
+In case of `Always`, the value is forwarded each time the data is set.

 ### Requests, responses and broadcasts

-_Requests_ and _Responses_ in services are methods, which is similar to Request-Reply (action centric solution).
-The clients send requests to process on server component and as a reply receive response.
-In addition, there are _Broadcasts_, which act as methods and have the logic of PubSub, where clients dynamically subscribe to the event to receive a _Broadcast_.
-The _Broadcasts_ act as events, are triggered as callbacks that can deliver multiple data as parameters. _Requests_, _Responses_ and _Broadcasts_ are defined in the `<MethodList>` section of service interface XML document.
+_Requests_ and _Responses_ in the services are methods that act like _Request-Reply_ (actions-centric) solution, where clients send requests as actions to process on a server and the server replies with a response.
+There are as well _Broadcast_ methods, which act like following the logic of PubSub (data-centric), where clients can dynamically subscribe and unsubscribe to a _Broadcast_ event.
+All of these methods are defined in the `<MethodList>` section of the service interface XML document.

+> 💡 In the service interface XML document the request, response and the broadcast may have same name.

+> 💡 It is recommended that all parameter names in responses and broadcasts have unique names.
+If a parameter name is not unique, it must have the same type in all methods.
+For instance, if a broadcast and a response have a parameter named `success` and has type `bool`, that parameter with the same name can exist in other responses and broadcast, but as well must have type `bool` and nothing else.

 #### Requests

-The _Requests_ are called by clients to execute on the service provider (server) side.
-The requests may have parameters.
-The requests may have a linked response.
-If a request has a response, then the processing request is blocked until service replies with the linked response.
-It is possible manually to unblock the request, but then the response must be manually prepared to reply.
+Requests are actions executed on the service provider (server) side when called by service consumers (clients).
+Requests may have no or one linked response sent by service provider as a reply to request.
+If a request has a response, the processing request is blocked until the service provider replies with the linked response.
+It is possible to manually unblock the request, but then the response must also be manually prepared for a reply.
+An example of manually unblocked request can be seen in [this example](../examples/21_pubunblock/).
 Multiple requests can be linked with the same response.
-The request may have no response and in this case it is always unblocked and can be called one after another.
+If a request has no response, it is always unblocked and can be called one after another.
+If a request is busy and blocked, and a client triggers the same request, it is immediately replied with a request failure indicating the reason of failure (in this example _reuqest is busy_).
+All parameters of the request must be serializable.

-> 💡 When developers implement service provider (server) they extend the generated `Stub` object and implement request calls, which are declared in a base `Stub` class as _pure virtual functions_.<br>
-> 💡 If request fails (for example, it is in busy state), the client receives failure notification.
-For proper error handling, the clients should override and implement failure callbacks of all used requests.
-The error code is passed as a parameter in request failure callback.
-If request failure happens and the developer does not override the failure callback, automatically an error message is logged.

 *An example to demonstrate a request with no parameter linked with a response:*
 ```xml